-Ecumenical Ministries of Oregon's (EMO) Metro HomeShare (MHS) helps Home Providers stabilize and retain their housing, while offering access to affordable rent or services to Home Seekers.
+Ecumenical Ministries of Oregon's Metro HomeShare helps Home Providers stabilize and retain their housing by developing the unused portions of their home into affordable rentals for Home Seekers.
 Our program also addresses deeper human needs for connection, community, independence and empowerment.
-Together, MHS, Home Providers and Home Seekers will improve the quality life for all program participants.

 Metro HomeShare (MHS) works with Home Providers to determine if home sharing is a good option for them.
 We help each home provider establish an appropriate rental amount, chore needs, and create a matching profile that will be used to help introduce them to a potential housemate.